BioImaging-NKI/Cellpose-Fiji/README.md

 # cellpose-FIJI
 ImageJ1 macro to run Cellpose on an image or active (rectangular) selection and display the segmentation as colored overlay.
+Labels are also added to the ROI Manager.

-Input: 2D image or 2D time-lapse.
+Input: 2D image or 2D timelapse.

-Output: (timelapse) Labelmap and ROIs
+Output: (timelapse) labelmap, ROIs

 Requirements:
 - A working Cellpose Python environment.